 Graduate Health Science Curriculum

-The graduate program in nurse anesthesia consists of two parts: a La Roche College portion, and a clinical-based portion taught at Allegheny Valley Hospital School of Anesthesia.
+The graduate program in nurse anesthesia is a 24 month format, consisting of two parts: a La Roche College portion, and a clinical-based portion taught at ASOA.
 A student seeking to become a CRNA must complete both parts of the curriculum successfully in order to be granted the Master of Science in Health Science from La Roche College.
 Students who already possess the CRNA credential (but wish to earn the Master's degree) are required to complete only the La Roche College portion of the curriculum.

 The La Roche College portion of the graduate program consists of three components: